aplteam/Tatin/docs/TatinForContributors.md

 In order to work on Tatin you need at least Dyalog 18.0 Unicode (it will never run in Classic).

 You need one of: Windows, Linux, Mac-OS.
 The Pi is not supported but that restriction might be lifted with a later version.
-AIX will never be supported.
+AIX will not be supported.

 ## How to work on Tatin